taltas/chain_mail/README.md

 [![RuboCop](https://img.shields.io/badge/rubocop-enabled-brightgreen.svg)](https://github.com/rubocop/rubocop)

 ChainMail is a Ruby gem that provides a unified interface for sending transactional emails through multiple providers (SendGrid, Postmark, Mailgun, SES, etc.) with automatic failover.

-## Architecture

-- **Configuration:** Set up providers and credentials in an initializer or before sending.
-- **Delivery:** Handles failover, input validation, and error aggregation.
-- **Providers:** Each adapter implements a standardized interface and error handling.

 ## Installation